monkeytypegame/monkeytype/README.md

 # Features

-- minimalistic design, with optional adverts and focus mode while typing
+- minimalistic design, with optional advertisements and focus mode while typing
 - type what you see, see what you type
 - live errors, wpm, and accuracy displays
 - variety of test lengths and languages